PyRigi/PyRigi/doc/development/howto/testing.md

 | `is_bar`  | `test_is_bar`    | that property `bar` holds
 | `is_bar`  | `test_is_not_bar`| that property `bar` does not hold

-There can be also more complex tests, i.e., testing more than a single method;
+There can be also more complex tests, i.e., testing more than a single function;
 please, choose a reasonable name for them following the idea above.

-Moreover, please add a section `EXAMPLES` in the docstring of the classes and methods that you introduce and provide there examples of the functionalities you implemented.
+Moreover, please add a section `EXAMPLES` in the docstring of the classes and functions that you introduce and provide there examples of the functionalities you implemented.

 Please keep in mind that whenever a pull request is opened, all the tests in the `test` folder and in the docstrings are run.
 Therefore, before opening a pull request we **strongly advise** to run
 ```
 pytest